Clopper Mill Elementary School

 The percentage of students achieving proficiency in math is 23% (which is lower than the Maryland state average of 38%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is 26% (which is lower than the Maryland state average of 46%) for the 2018-19 school year.

-Minority enrollment is 93% of the student body (majority Hispanic and Black), which is higher than the Maryland state average of 63% (majority Black and Hispanic).
+Minority enrollment is 93% of the student body (majority Hispanic), which is higher than the Maryland state average of 66% (majority Black and Hispanic).

-Clopper Mill Elementary School's student population of 541 students has grown by 10% over five school years.
+Clopper Mill Elementary School's student population of 478 students has declined by 9% over five school years.

 Total Classroom Teachers

 Clopper Mill Elementary School is ranked within the bottom 50% of all 1,354 schools in Maryland (based off of combined math and reading proficiency testing data) for the 2018-19 school year.

 The diversity score of Clopper Mill Elementary School is 0.67, which is less than the diversity score at state average of 0.73.
 The school's diversity has stayed relatively flat over five school years.

 Definition of Terms 2020-2021 School Year Data

 Student : Teacher Ratio